 I do a weight circuit three days a week at the gym plus elliptical/treadmill/bike to get my heart rate up to 75 percent (for optimum fat-burning).
 My diet is based on vegetables and (mostly) complex carbs with small amounts of fruit, low fat protein and limited heart-healthy fats.
 I eat breakfast, dinner and two small meals in between.
 Occasional treats like birthday cake or dining out are planned for by cutting other calories and working out more.
 I can't have my bloodwork done for two more months, so what can I do in the mean time to improve my weight loss?

 This is fantastic and you should not do anything different that you have done.
-We know that long term, sustained, healthy weight loss should be a slow, steady process and the 5 pounds you have lost in two months is perfect.
-There's great research to show that optimal weight loss should be in the two to four pound per month range so at 5 pounds you are right on target.
+We know that long term, sustained, healthy weight loss should be a slow, steady process and the 5 pounds you have lost in two months is perfect (yes, really!).
+There's great research to show that optimal weight loss should be in the two to four pound per month range, so at 5 pounds you are right on target.

-Note that you may have lost more stored fat weight by converting it to denser muscle.
+Note that you may have lost more stored fat weight by burning the fat and gaining denser muscle (See also: Does muscle weigh more than fat?).
 Consequently, you might not have lost "mass" but your weight is better and toning up is great for you.
 We know that combining aerobic exercise with resistance training is the best combination for long term weight loss and long term health.